 Slide pieces of fruit (strawberries, grapes - whatever you like) onto a wooden skewer.
 Slice a starfruit to give you star shapes and place one at the top of the skewer.
 You may want to remove skewer tips for younger children.

 Pink lemonade is an easy drink that's perfect for a princess party.
-Or you can make punch and serve it in princess goblets.
+Or you can make punch and serve it in pretty plastic goblets.

 Princess Birthday Cakes